At the moment, from age 55, you can enjoy flexible access to your pension savings. This is increasing to age 57 from the 6th of April 2028.

 Whatever you leave in your plan will stay invested – meaning it still has potential to grow.
 The value of your investments can go up, as well as down.
 You could also get back less than what you invested.

-- Change your mind whenever you like
+- Make changes whenever you like

 If your needs change, you can use the pension savings you have left to buy an annuity – this will pay you a guaranteed, regular income for the rest of your life.